ithas2bee/ithas2bee/README.md

 - 👋 Hi, I’m Byron Lencrerot III
 - 👀 I’m interested in high and low level languages.
-- 🌱 I currently have a fundamental understanding of Python, Java, C/C++, SQL, HTML, CSS, Javascript, and php.
+- 🌱 I currently have a fundamental understanding of Python, Java, C/C++, SQL, HTML, CSS, Javascript, and Swift.
 - 💞️ I’m looking to collaborate on new projects that will improve my skills
 - 📫 How to reach me my linked in is my first and last name.
 I don't have any other social media.